-- How do I know which revenue code to use?
+How do I know which revenue code to use?

-- Are we required to report Medicare, inpatient hospital, and home leave days?
+Are we required to report Medicare, inpatient hospital, and home leave days?

 Yes.
 All days must be reported, except for Hospice days.

-- How do I know which patient status code to use?
+How do I know which patient status code to use?

 Discharged/transferred to another type of institution for inpatient care

-- If a resident returns from the hospital as Medicare, what codes do I use?
+If a resident returns from the hospital as Medicare, what codes do I use?

 You use Revenue Code “0189” – Other Leave of Absence (Medicare Qualifying stay) and continue to use Patient Status Code “30”.

-- How do I track hospital days?
+How do I track hospital days?

 You use either revenue code “0184” – ICF/MR-Any Reason or “0185” – Nursing Home (for hospitalization) and continue to use patient status code “30”.

-- How do I bill for a resident who was a MO HealthNet participant, went to the hospital, came back Medicare, went back to the hospital, and then came back to a semi-private room all in the same month?
+How do I bill for a resident who was a MO HealthNet participant, went to the hospital, came back Medicare, went back to the hospital, and then came back to a semi-private room all in the same month?

-In the example below, the resident was admitted to an inpatient hospital stay on November 4th.
-On November 8th, the resident was discharged from the hospital and returned to the nursing home as a Medicare day.
-A second inpatient hospital stay began November 19th and discharged on the 22nd with the resident returning to the nursing to a semi-private room.
+In the example below, the resident was admitted to an inpatient hospital stay on April 4th.
+On April 8th, the resident was discharged from the hospital and returned to the nursing home on Medicare A days.
+A second inpatient hospital stay began April 19th and discharged on the 22nd with the resident returning to the nursing to a semi-private room.

-- How do I bill for one participant only?
+How do I bill for one participant only?

 Under the Participant Summary click on the name of the participant you want to submit a claim; this will allow you to edit the participant’s information.

-- Can I add a new participant to a current month’s batch billing?
+Can I add a new participant to a current month’s batch billing?

 Yes, click on the “New Participant” tab under Participant Summary.

-- If I enter a claim and select “Submit Manually” does the claim stay out there until submitted?
+If I enter a claim and select “Submit Manually” does the claim stay out there until submitted?

-Submit Manually allows a facility to print a paper claim for submission.
+The "Submit Manually" option allows a facility to print a paper claim for submission.
 The claim will continue to appear on the Participant Summary with an alert the claim was submitted manually until a new claim is submitted for that participant or the participant is deleted.

-- Can I make online adjustments when submitting claims on the MO HealthNet Web Portal?
+Can I make online adjustments when submitting claims on the MO HealthNet Web Portal?

-- Yes.
+Yes.
 Providers can submit adjustments on the MO HealthNet Web Portal at www.emomed.com.
 Only claims in paid status can be adjusted.
 Claims may either be voided or replaced.
 A void will show as a credit; a replacement claim will show as two transactions, the credited claim and the new, correct claim.
 Claims needing to be voided or replaced are done so by selecting Claims Management.
 The ICN (Internal Control Number) or the participant’s DCN (8-digit MO HealthNet identification number) is required information when voiding or replacing a claim.